Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Sound & Music Functions.md

 Plays a sound.
 When the said sound had finished playing the `onSoundFinished()` event callback will be called.
 And returns the said tag given to the finished sound, if the tag for it, is included on the `tag` argument.

 > [!NOTE]
-> _The given sound to play depends what `sounds` folder directory will it uitilize with.
-Either within the `assets` folder directory, if the file doesn't exist or the sound file name has a similair name within that folder.
+> _The given sound to play depends what `sounds` folder directory will it utilized with.
+Either within the `assets` folder directory, if the file doesn't exist or the sound file name has a similar name within that folder.
 It will override from within the `mods` folder directory._

 - `sound` - The given sound to play within the game; starts within the `sounds` folder directory.
 - `volume` - An optional parameter, the specified amount of volume to play at; Goes from `0` to `1`; Default value: `1`.